3rd Person Point of View

 In third person limited point of view, the reader’s insight is confined to the thoughts, feelings and knowledge of one character as they follow them closely throughout the narrative.

-In third person omniscient, the reader has access to the thoughts and feelings of all of the characters in the story.
+In third person omniscient point of view, the reader has access to the thoughts and feelings of all of the characters in the story.
 For clarity, this is usually limited to one character per chapter or scene.
 This is because it would be confusing and illogical to ‘hear’ multiple streams of thought at once.

 We say generally in the previous description because an omniscient narrator is not necessarily without their own opinions.
 They may indeed interject with their own observations or wisecracks (common in comedic writing), and have no problem revealing the workings of characters’ minds.
 In cases where this does not happen, the narration is considered to be in the third person objective point of view.